shafeek26/Shopify-UI-/readme.md

 # Project Name : Shopify UI clone !

-In this project i have created a Paytm UI clone  from scratch.
+In this project i have created a Shopify UI clone  from scratch.
 And i have learnt a lot of things like i used fully flexbox and grid in this project.
 This created with pure Tailwind CSS.

 ![HTML](https://img.shields.io/badge/-HTML-orange)
 ![images](https://img.shields.io/badge/-Tailwind%20CSS-brightgreen)